-In Missouri and Illinois, child custody and visitation modifications are a fact of life.
+In Missouri, Illinois, Kansas and Oklahoma, child custody and visitation modifications are a fact of life.
 After all, circumstances can change, financial security can shift, and it is not unusual for families to readjust as children grow and dynamics evolve.
 For all of these reasons, it is important to understand how to modify your existing child custody and visitation arrangement.

-Missouri and Illinois child visitation and custody laws are designed to serve the interests of the children involved; therefore, it is paramount to seek changes with this goal in mind.
+Missouri, Illinois, Kansas and Oklahoma child visitation and custody laws are designed to serve the interests of the children involved; therefore, it is paramount to seek changes with this goal in mind.
 In general, child custody visitation modification can happen in two ways:

 Creating a consent order: the easiest way to modify child custody is to create a consent order between both parents, which alters the preexisting arrangement.
 This consent order will ensure that all changes are mutually agreed upon and enforceable.